Rapid muon tomography for border security: Results

 \subsection{Modeling high-Z special nuclear materials Hidden in Steel Pipes.}

-Illegal trafficking of nuclear materials poses a significant challenge for terrorism prevention.
-We have modeled a scenario in which high-Z materials are hidden inside steel pipes, which are standard customs goods but can serve as effective shielding to conceal nuclear weapons materials.

-In this scenario, a shipping container is loaded with 168 steel pipes, each with a diameter of 16 cm, length of 450 cm and a thickness of 1 cm with a total weight of $\approx$27 tons.
-Reconstructed image for the scenario of three high-Z material cubes hidden inside steel pipes.
-Concealed within the pipes are three 10 cm$^3$ Special Nuclear Material (SNM) cubes (marked in red, see Figure~\ref{fig:f20}), strategically hidden within the dense steel structure to evade detection.
+Illicit trafficking of nuclear materials remains a critical security concern.
+We modeled a scenario where high-Z Special Nuclear Material (SNM) is concealed within steel pipes, common cargo items that can act as effective shielding.
+The GEANT4 model of container with pipes was created.
+We simulated one million muons sampled on the surface 10 $\times$ 10 cm$^2$ using CRY particle generator, which corresponding to a one-minute scan, to evaluate the system’s detection capability.
+In this scenario, a shipping container is loaded with 166 steel pipes, each with a diameter of 16 cm, length of 500 cm and a thickness of 1 cm.
+Concealed within the pipes are three 10 $\times$ 10 $\times$ 10 cm$^3$ Special Nuclear Material (SNM) cubes (marked in red in Figure~\ref{fig:f20}), strategically hidden within the dense steel structure to evade detection.

-The 'Prompt' cargo inspection algorithm, applied over a 10-second period, was used to detect the presence of high-Z material in the cargo.
-As shown in Figure~\ref{fig:f21} (a), for the 100,000 muons simulated, the reconstructed distribution - obtained using the PoCA method - includes 5,000 data samples for a shipping container with steel pipes (blue data points) and 5,000 data samples for steel pipes containing three hidden 10 cm$^3$ SNM cubes (red data points).
-As observed, both distributions overlap.

-To improve detection, a longer scanning time was evaluated for identifying Special Nuclear Material (SNM) concealed within dense steel pipes using an adaptive thresholding algorithm.
-This method effectively filters out noise from the steel pipes, enhancing contrast between high-Z materials and the surrounding cargo structure, leading to more precise SNM identification.
-Figure~\ref{fig:f21}(b) presents the reconstructed 3D image.
-Figure~\ref{fig:f22}(a) shows the reconstructed 1-minute tomographic image, generated from 1 million muons using the CRY muon generator.
-While the adaptive thresholding algorithm has significantly reduced noise from the steel tubes, some residual noise remains.
-The reconstructed tomographic image for a 3-minute scanning time, shown in XY and XZ 2D projections (Figure~\ref{fig:f22}(b)), provides a clearer view of the SNM cubes hidden within the steel pipes.
-The noise from the steel tubes has been effectively removed, enhancing the visualization and detection of SNM.
+The simulated data were processed using PoCA imaging algorithm.
+Performing image processing an adaptive thresholding algorithm was employed to suppress noise originating from the surrounding steel structures.
+This significantly improved image clarity and reduced false positives.
+Subsequently, the DBSCAN clustering algorithm was applied to automatically identify and localize the three SNM objects within the reconstructed volume.
+Figure~\ref{fig:f22}(a) presents the reconstructed 3D image processed using the DBSCAN algorithm.
+Three SNM cubes are detected and marked with different colors corresponding to the identified clusters.
+Figures~\ref{fig:f22}(b)--(d) show the \textit{XY}, \textit{YZ}, and \textit{XZ} 2D projections, respectively.
+These views provide a clearer visualization of the SNM cubes hidden within the steel pipes.
+Noise from the surrounding steel structure has been effectively suppressed, enhancing both the image clarity and the detectability of SNM.

+These results demonstrate the strong potential of real-time muon tomography combined with intelligent post-processing for the rapid detection of nuclear threats in dense and shielded cargo environments.